AbinashParida-NITW/Movie_Recommendation/README.md

-Movie Recommedation based on your movies.
-I use cosine similarity to do so.
+Movie Recommedation based on your previous watchlist.For New User it has Registration option and for existing user can login through mail.